 by Michael Putman

-Mike Putman is from the University of North Carolina at Charlotte.
+Mike Putman is an associate professor in the Reading and Elementary Education Department at the University of North Carolina at Charlotte.